 Your name:

 Pupil's name:

 Address:

 Date:

 Daytime

 telephone No:

-Please give deta ails of your complaint (use a continuation sheet if necessary)
+Please give det ails of your complaint (use a continuation sheet if necessary)

-What action have you already taken to try to resolve your complaint? you speak to and what was the response?)
-(Who did

-What action do you feel might resolve the problem?
+What action have you already take you speak to and what was the res en to try to resolve your complaint? sponse?)
+(Who did What action do you feel might resolve the problem?
 Are you attaching any paperwork?
-If so, please give details

-Signature: Date:

-Contact details:

-For Office use only: Date of
+If so, please give details Signature: Contact details: Date: For Office use only: Date of meeting

 meeting

 People Present

-meening

-People Present

 Discussion and Action Agreed

-Copied to: For File: Stage 2

-To Academy Trust: Stage 3
+Copied to: For File: Stage 2 To Academy Trust: Stage 3